310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/happy_drops.md

   </tr>
   <tr>
     <td>
-      it becomes stuffed to the brim with lots and lots drops of [happy] kindness
+      it becomes stuffed to the brim with lots and lots of drops of [happy] kindness
       <br>
       those feelings of love make the whole world sparkle ☆ (sparkle ☆)[^1]
       <br>